SeanMcP/seanmcp.com/src/content/remove-duplicates-from-object-array.md

 ---
 title: How to remove duplicates from an object array?
-description: Not as easy as we'd like it, but not as hard as it could be
+description: Not as easy as we'd like it, but not as hard as it could be.
 date: 2020-02-03T12:00-0400
 tags:
   - Articles